Land, Environment & Natural Resources

 Santa Clara University School of Law, J.D., cum laude, 2002Order of the Coif

 University of Arizona, B.A., 1998

-Kristina Daniel Lawson is a partner in the Land, Environment and Natural Resources Division in the San Francisco office.
-Ms. Lawson’s broad advisory and advocacy practice focuses on all aspects of California land use and environmental law.
+Kristina D. Lawson is a partner in the Land, Environment & Natural Resources Division in the San Francisco office.
+Recognized in January 2014 by the Daily Journal as one of the top 20 attorneys in California under age 40, Kristina is a sought-after expert in complex California entitlement, land use, and municipal law and policy matters.
 From the interpretation and application of local General Plans, specific plans, zoning ordinances, and the Subdivision Map Act, to local land use initiatives and referenda, to state and federal natural resources, air, and water law, her wide-ranging expertise adds significant value to land use projects throughout the state.
-Ms. Lawson is a recognized expert in matters involving the California Environmental Quality Act (CEQA) and the National Environmental Policy Act (NEPA)

 Daily Journal, “Top 20 Under 40,” 2014.

 The Recorder, “50 Lawyers on the Fast Track,” 2012.